EHR2Path: Comprehensive Pathway-Level Modeling of Longitudinal Patient Trajectories from Multimodal Electronic Health Records: Conclusion

 \section{Conclusion}

-In this work, we introduced a novel approach to patient pathway modeling, leveraging a structured text-based representation of heterogeneous EHR data and a Masked Summarization Bottleneck to handle extended data categories and temporal contexts efficiently.
+In this work, we introduced a novel approach to patient pathway modeling, proposing a structured text-based representation of heterogeneous EHR data and a Masked Summarization Bottleneck to handle extended data categories and temporal contexts efficiently.
 By integrating diverse data modalities, including numerical, categorical, and free-text information, our model enables accurate next-step predictions and robust simulation of patient trajectories over extended time horizons.
-Our experiments demonstrate that this approach provides a scalable framework for holistic patient modeling.
-By evaluating both next-step and long-term simulations, we highlight the potential of our method to improve predictive healthcare and personalized care.
-This work establishes a foundation for further research into comprehensive, task-independent EHR modeling, paving the way for future advancements in personalized and predictive medicine.
+Our experiments demonstrate that this approach enables pathway-level modeling of long, heterogeneous in-hospital patient trajectories from multimodal EHR data on MIMIC-IV.
+By evaluating both next-step and long-term simulations, we show the feasibility of patient-state forecasting across a broad range of development and patient outcome prediction tasks.
+These results provide a basis for further research into comprehensive, task-independent EHR modeling.